Code-Institute-Submissions/janebmckenna-MilestoneProject3/README.md

 Additionally as an admin I can also:
 CRUD - categories, all blogs and all comments.

+_404/500 Error Pages:_

+- A 404 error page will display if a user tries to naviagte to a page that doesn't exist.
+- A 500 error page will display if there is an internal server error.
+- Both error pages contain the familar navigation but will also redirect back to the homepage after 10 seconds.

 **Future Improvements**
 - **Contact page**
 Allow users to contact site admin to suggest improvements or with issues.